-CATEGORY # STRATEGY / ACTION RESPONSIBILITY PRIORITY Open + Inclusive Governance 8.1 Hold conversations between groups, neighbors and local leaders in coordination meetings to openly debate issues to build citizen confidence in a responsive and decisive town government.
+CATEGORY STRATEGY / ACTION RESPONSIBILITY PRIORITY Open + Inclusive Governance 8.1 Hold conversations between groups, neighbors and local leaders in coordination meetings to openly debate issues to build citizen confidence in a responsive and decisive town government.
 8.1.1 Identify stakeholder/community groups to participate in meetings in an open collaborative process.
-Town Board Open + Inclusive Governance 8.2 nclude and respect all community members in land use and policy conversations and respect the applicable provisions of the State of Colorado and United States Constitutions.
-8.2.1 Ensure private property owners are at the table for land use or long-range planning discussions and meetings.
-Town Board Regional Collaboration 8.3 Engage in productive partnerships with other organizations and governments by hosting informal conversations and events to achieve our goals because we recognize that the whole is greater than the sum of the parts.
+Town Board Open + Inclusive 8.2 clude and respect all community members in land use and policy conversations nd respect the applicable provisions of the State of Colorado and United States onstitutions.
+Inclusive Governance 8.2.1 Ensure private property owners are at the table for land use or long-range planning discussions and meetings.
+Town Board Regional Collaboration 8.3 Engage in productive partnerships with other organizations and governments by hosting nformal conversations and events to achieve our goals because we recognize that the vhole is greater than the sum of the parts.
 8.3.1 Engage in intergovernmental updates to periodically indentify issues and opportunities on policy, and particularly in the Two-Mile area or in palces where public entities own land within Town's jurisdiction.
-Town Board Review Processes 8.4 Revise or formalize review standards and processes to stakeholders depending on the nature of a project or eff ies or 8.4.1 Ensure rules and regulatory process is clear through Town information or development guides on Town website or other outlets.
+Town Board Review 8.4 Revise or formalize review standards and processes to include any needed parties or stakeholders depending on the nature of a project or effort.
+Processes 8.4.1 Ensure rules and regulatory process is clear through Town information or development guides on Town website or other outlets.
 Planning Department Review Processes 8.5 Ensure timely development project reviews.
 8.5.1 Ensure rules and regulatory process is clear through Town information or development guides on Town website or other outlets.
 Planning Department 8.5.2 Identify local developers, planners or designers to participate in a review of the development application system to identify areas to enhance the process.
 Planning Department